grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Trinity stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
 She made marks with a large fountain pen in it between counting out heavy coins and placing them into a soft leather satchel.
 While counting she continued the conversation as if it were no effort.
 "This must be quite a bit of money for you Captain Percy.
 Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you will have and settling down with a nice man somewhere?"

 Percy smiled at the matronly side Trinity had suddenly revealed.
-"Well, you know what the old cliche says about captains: I'm married to my boat.
+"Well, you know what the old cliché says about captains: I'm married to my boat.
 There's no man who could compete with her.
 Besides, you know how the surface life is: where it isn't chaos, it's bureaucracy.
 I'd rather stay underwater."

 Trinity nodded.
 "Unfortunately there's some truth to that.
 There's no sure future anywhere on the surface.
 Makes it hard to commit to settling down anywhere particular."